-One of the very limited things in the IAQ business that can be fatal is carbon monoxide.
-This means you should be aware about how to avoid Carbon Monoxide (CO) in your home.
+Make sure you are aware about how to avoid Carbon Monoxide (CO) in your home.
 Any fuel burning appliance that is malfunctioning or improperly installed or not inspected and maintained can be a source of CO.
 These can include a gas range/stove, furnaces, gas clothes dryer, water heater, gas or wood fireplaces, wood-burning stove and the auto exhaust from an attached garage.
-Initial symptoms are similar to the flu with no fever.
+Commonly misdiagnosed, Initial symptoms are similar to the flu with no fever.
 Dizziness, fatigue/weakness, throbbing headache, nausea, vomiting, irregular breathing, sleepiness and confusion can all be possible symptoms.
 LOW LEVELS OF CARBON MONOXIDE EXPOSURE CAN HAVE SERIOUS HEALTH EFFECTS.

-Do you have a measure of safety or protection for your family?
-There are two options – the first, which is an inexpensive and unwise option, is a cheap CO alarm which has up to 4 full hours to give a signal or alert after dangerous levels have been exceeded in the home.
-(70 parts per million – ppm) A CO Alarm can reach 70 PPM for 4 hours before it’s required to go off and if the indoor space gets ventilated after 3 hours, it starts the count down all over again!
-Yikes!
+There are two options – the first, which is an inexpensive and unwise option, is a Cheap CO Alarm which has up to 4 full hours to give a signal or alert after dangerous levels have been exceeded in the home.
+A CO Alarm can reach 70 PPM for 4 hours before it’s required to go off and if the indoor space gets ventilated after 3 hours, it starts the count down all over again!
 You may never get any warning or a serious or dangerous condition that can exist inside your home.